jniles00/Spring-Book/README.md

 # Spring-Book

 ## Why are we doing this?
 The purpose of this project was to demonstrate all the skills and tools we have acquired whilst on this bootcamp.
-This included Agile methodology – which is a common project management approach used within the software development industry.
-It is commonly used in conjunction with some form of management tool, for this project they were Jira and Git.
-Jira is a project management tool that allows users to create tasks that can be put into sprints, which are set periods of time in which tasks are to be completed.
-Git is another form of project management, also known as version control.
-This allows users to
+This included:
+Agile methodology – being able to work
+Jira – using a scrum board that kept track of tasks.
+Git – used for version control and project management.
+Java – object orientated proramming language that was used to create the back end for the API.
+Postman – used to call functions from the API.
+H2 – a database that was used to store the information from the back end.
+Created along with these were a Risk Assessment that identified any pontential risks and ways to mitigate them.
+And a MoSCoW chart (Must Have, Should Have, Could Have, Won’t Have) that displayed what was needed to for an MVP (minimal viable product) and helped keep the project within scope.

 ## How I expected the challenge to go?
 I definitely expected it to be challenging as this was something that I had not fully done before.
 Some parts came naturally, where as other parts would require a little memory jog by going back and watching the lessons.
 The back-end part of the project was not so bad.
 However, the database and testing parts of the project provided to be the most challenging.
 They were a bit hard to get my head around and involved multiple questions and explanations to get a better understanding.
 Though I still do not fully understand the topics, my knowledge of them is a lot better now compared to previously.